zinob/mybash/README.md

 - rg Recursively Grep, just grep -R, because i use it all the time
 - rank answers the question "what is the most common line in this stream" ie `dmesg |cut -c 16- |rank`

+## timestamp Just how long has this execution been stuck?
+Prefix date and time to every line of output.
+`slowrunningprogram | timestamp`

 ## the weird cd-functions
 These are slightly dangerous functions for creating directories and lugging foles around
 ### mkcd